jimklo/LRSignature/src/README.txt

 Versions
 ========

+0.1.8 - Modified to handle new variant of Basic Harvest getrecord and listrecords response.
+Additional error handling.

 0.1.7 - Bug fix for Python versions < 2.7 and added some flexibility to command line use.

 0.1.6 - New Feature.